etherealgemini/OCE_iGEM_Modeling/README.md

 1. Simulate the sucrose production rate of algae.
 2. Simulate the growth rate of E. coli, without algae.
-3. Get the optimal ratio of different components in co-culture system.
+3. Get the optimal ratio of different components in the co-culture system.
 4. Add more constraints, push it to the real case.

 ## Useful things

-[2020 iGEM Team: UCL (gold medal)](https://2020.igem.org/Team:UCL/Contribution#4) - They serves some useful tips on how to implement FBA and a related toolbox COBRA.
+[2020 iGEM Team: UCL (gold medal)](https://2020.igem.org/Team:UCL/Contribution#4) - They serve some useful tips on how to implement FBA and a related toolbox COBRA.
 Besides, there are some tips about wiki development and scientific drawing.

 [BiGG database](http://bigg.ucsd.edu/) - A frequently used database when playing with COBRA.
-It collect models, reactions, metabolites and genes informations, and more importantly, almost all components in COBRA are consist with those in this database.
-Well, which means if you cannot find the target in here, you may need to define it manually and add it into your own model.
+It collects models, reactions, metabolites, and gene information, and more importantly, almost all components in COBRA are consistent with those in this database.
+Well, this means if you cannot find the target here, you may need to define it manually and add it to your model.

 [Microbe-microbe interaction in COBRA](https://github.com/opencobra/COBRA.tutorials/tree/master/analysis/microbeMicrobeInteractions) - Amazing.
-This is an official tutorial of studying microbe-microbe interaction with COBRA.
-Actually it contains all tutorials, just return to its home page.
+This is an official tutorial for studying microbe-microbe interaction with COBRA.
+Actually, it contains all tutorials, just return to its home page.